atduskgreg/ofxaddons.com/Readme.md

 ### Crawling

-####API Keys
+#### API Keys
-If you want to avoid rate limiting with the Github API (hint: you _do_) then you need to [register a new application](https://github.com/settings/applications/new) and get some API keys.
+If you want to avoid rate limiting (hint: you _do_) with the Github API then you need to [register a new application](https://github.com/settings/applications/new) and get some API keys.

+API keys are strictly optional.
+If you don't use them, the app will run fine, but you'll be subject to rate limiting.
+After you make a few thousand requests Github will start rejecting your requests.

-There are several ways to set up your environment, but here's one way using Foreman.
+Once you've got your API keys, there are several ways to set up your environment, but here's one way using Foreman.

 1. Create a `.env` file in the repository root

     `$ touch .env`

+   WARNING: Never check in the `.env` file.
+It will screw up the production environment.

 1. Add your API key and secret to the file: